xjvelazquez/Fantasy_Football_Predictions/README.md

 In conclusion, predicting fantasy football points can be difficult despite trends in player performance.
 Player performance can vary despite favorable match-ups and recent positive performances.
 However, the model predicts points within a reasonable range as it tries to reduce the error between actual points and predicted points from the data.
 Looking forward, I would like to continue improving the performance of the model through hypertuning and adjusting the architecture.
 I would also look to restructure the data used to train the model by creating a dataset that includes all player performances rather than individual player statistics.
 This would allow the model to train on more data and potentially create a more accurate model.
+Overall, creating a model that accurately predicts the random-like data that comes from sports is valuable and useful for solving other problems in the world with similar data.